-E.H.
-Wilson Mimosa will grow to be about 30 feet tall at maturity, with a spread of 30 feet.
+Mimosa will grow to be about 35 feet tall at maturity, with a spread of 30 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
-It grows at a fast rate, and under ideal conditions can be expected to live for 60 years or more.
+It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.

 This tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.

-E.H.
-Wilson Mimosa foliage Photo courtesy of NetPS Plant Finder
+Mimosa flowers Photo courtesy of NetPS Plant Finder